dominhthanh0206/turtle-shop/README.md

 ## 🐛 Known Issues and Limitations

-1. **API Limitations**: TurtleJSON API doesn't persist favorites, so they're stored client-side only
+1. **API Limitations**: DummyJSON API doesn't persist favorites, so they're stored client-side only
 2. **Authentication**: Demo API tokens have limited lifespan
 3. **Images**: Some product images may fail to load due to external URLs